LF-Certification/bashp/README.md

 ### Option 2: Manual Installation

-Alternatively, you can clone this repository and ensure you have Docker installed, as it's required for fetching some of the packages.
+Alternatively, you can clone this repository and ensure you have Docker and `curl` installed, as they are required for fetching some of the packages.
 Ensure Git is configured correctly if you're using Bash+ in a Git-managed project.
 Bash+ intelligently adds dynamically included functions to `.gitignore`, keeping your repository clean.

 ### Usage